Bayes-Newton Methods for Approximate Bayesian Inference with PSD Guarantees: Introduction

 \section{Introduction}

-When performing approximate Bayesian inference in probabilistic models, the need to strike a balance between accuracy and efficiency under varying use cases has lead to the development of numerous schemes.
+When performing approximate Bayesian inference in probabilistic models, the need to strike a balance between accuracy and efficiency under varying use cases has led to the development of numerous schemes.
 Typically these have been derived from different viewpoints, and from various communities of researchers with different priorities.
 For example, linearisation-based methods have been intensively studied in the signal processing literature due to their intuitive nature when applied to nonlinear dynamical systems \citep{bell1994iterated, sarkka2013bayesian, garcia2016iterated}.
 Attempts to generalise these methods beyond signal processing motivated the invention of expectation propagation \citep[EP,][]{minka2001family} in the machine learning community as an alternative to variational inference \citep[VI,][]{sato2001online, blei2017variational}.
 However, the Laplace approximation \citep{tierney1986accurate} arguably remains the most popular approach for performing inference in probabilistic machine learning models due to its simplicity.

-Despite their differing backgrounds, we will show here that all of these schemes can be viewed under the framework of numerical optimisation \citep{nocedal2006numerical}, namely as Bayesian variants of Newton's method and approximations to Newton's method.
+Despite their differing backgrounds, we will show here that all of these schemes can be viewed under the framework of numerical optimisation \citep{nocedal2006numerical}, namely as generalisations of Newton's method.
+Explicitly, we show that they all reduce to either Newton's method or the Gauss--Newton method under certain conditions.
 By making these links to the optimisation literature explicit, we gain new insights into the type of approximations used and the connections between the methods.
 For example, we show that natural gradient VI is a limiting case of power EP, we discuss the connection between variational inference and Newton's method, and we show that when approximations are applied to Newton's method the extended Kalman smoother is recovered.
 We also derive an improved version of the posterior linearisation algorithm \citep{garcia2016iterated} based on our insights.

 Furthermore, we show that our optimisation viewpoint provides the means by which to derive new variants of VI and EP by showing that Gauss--Newton \citep{bjorck1996numerical} and quasi-Newton \citep{broyden1967quasi} approximations remain valid in these cases.
 These methods address stability issues by ensuring that updates to the approximate posterior always result in positive semi-definite (PSD) covariance matrices.
 Such stability issues have previously hindered the use of approximate inference in cases where the likelihood is not log-concave \citep{challis2013gaussian}.
 We also present an alternative approach to PSD constraints based on Riemannian gradients \citep{lin2020handling}.